 |Science communication media||how to publish findings; how to ask for research grants||http://sciencecommunicationmedia.com|

 We now round out our list of resources by including games with a chemistry theme.

 |Professor Why Chemistry||Conduct experiments in a virtual laboratory||no

 |Backside Attack||Organic chemistry game with a focus on SN2 reactions||no

-Too much studying can be as harmful to your test result as too little review would be, so remember to mix things up a little – with all of these options, you’ll have no trouble doing just that!
+Poring over chemistry revision books and too much studying can be as harmful to your test result as too little review would be, so remember to mix things up a little – with all of these options, you’ll have no trouble doing just that!